Pueblo County DUI Guide

 Immediate Steps (First 24 Hours)

-- Phone Calls: You have the right to make a reasonable number of phone calls.
-Use this opportunity to contact a loved one and, ideally, a DUI attorney.
+- Phone Calls: After booking, you'll be allowed to make phone calls.
+Use this opportunity to contact a licensed bail bondsman or a DUI attorney.

 Critical Deadlines

-- ALR Hearing Request: You have only 7 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Colorado Department of Revenue.
-This deadline is crucial to avoid automatic license suspension.
-This 7-day period includes weekends.
+- ALR Hearing Request: You have only seven days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Colorado DMV to contest the suspension of your driver's license.
+Missing this deadline results in an automatic license suspension.

 DUI Enforcement in Pueblo County